ppete2/Leaflet.PolylineMeasure/README.md

     classesToApply: [],                     // Classes to apply to the control
     backgroundColor: '#8f8',                // Background color for control when selected
     cursor: 'crosshair',                    // Cursor type to show when creating measurements
-    clearMesurementsOnStop: true,           // Clear all the measurements when the control is unselected
+    clearMeasurementsOnStop: true,          // Clear all the measurements when the control is unselected
     showMeasurementsClearControl: false,    // Show a control to clear all the measurements
     clearControlTitle: 'Clear',             // Title text to show on the clear measurements control button
     clearControlInnerHtml: '&times',        // Clear control inner html